skibu/nornsLib/README.md

 ```

 ### Improved look of Parameters menu screen
 Parameters (mEDIT) screen doesn't highlight separators since they cannot be modified.
-Improved the title
+Improved the title of the screen as well.

 ### Fixed params:bang(id) to handle single parameter
 Turns out that in lua/core/clock.lua that params:bang("clock_tempo") is called to